Blog Article

 Passionate Engagement

 In addition to the business imperative, reskilling and upskilling boost employee engagement.
-In Looking Inward For Talent OPM Deputy Director Michael Rigas makes the case that a lot of the work employees are doing is “not the kind of work that they get excited to do every day” and learning new skills “opens the door to keep employees engaged within Federal service and leverage their skills and talent in a new way.”
+In Looking Inward For Talent OPM Deputy Director Michael Rigas makes the case that a lot of the work employees are doing is “not the kind of work that they get excited to do every day” and learning new skills “opens the door to keep employees engaged within Federal service and leverage their existing skill set and talent in a new way.”

 Addressing Skills Gaps